frontity/docs/docs/frontity-cli/subscribe.md

 | `-h`, `--help`  | Output usage information                                                                                                             |
 ### **`[email]`**

-The _email_ where the Frontity newsletter will be sent
+The Frontity newsletter will be sent to this _email_